How to Get into the Harvard MBA Program (Ultimate Guide)

 If the answer is yes — or even maybe — it might be time to explore further.

 Because HBS isn’t for everyone.
-But for the right person, it’s the kind of place that doesn’t just open doors but changes how you walk through them.
+But for the right person, it’s the kind of place that doesn’t just open doors but changes what doors exist and how you move forward once you walk through them.

 And once again, let’s go back to the beginning and that core mission: “We educate leaders who make a difference in the world.”
 What does your difference look like?